wazedde/ucom/README.md

 - `ucom open ~/Develop/MyProject` opens the project in the directory.
 - `ucom open ~/Develop/MyProject -u 2021.3` opens the project with the latest 2021.3 version.
 Use it to e.g. upgrade the project to the latest Unity version.

+- `ucom build . ios` builds the project in the current directory for iOS in batch mode.

 ## How to install